Geonovum/IMX-Geo/intro.md

 ![logical objecttype including provenance](./media/sm.png)

-This is a (Very) simplified view of this inclusion of provenance.
+This is a (very) simplified view of this inclusion of provenance.

 We are planning to introduce a generic modeling pattern on the MIM level (metamodel) for provenance that can be applied to map orchestrated data to source data.
 A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU-UC1/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).